-- Have your estate planning completed.
 Designate who will be making decisions for you in the event you are unable.
-Decide what your goals will be for end of life (www.fivewishes.org) and communicate those to your loved ones, document them in writing.
-Having this conversation can help give peace of mind to all involved and allows the senior and family to focus on what matters most when the time comes – the senior in crisis.
+Decide your goals for end-of-life (www.fivewishes.org) and communicate those to your loved ones and document them in writing.
+Having a conversation about estate planning can help give peace of mind to all involved and allow the senior and family to focus on what matters most when the senior is in crisis.

-- Know your financial plan.
-Independent living and assisted living are paid out of pocket for the senior and/or their family.
+Independent living, assisted living, and memory care are paid out of pocket for the senior and/or their family.
 What can you afford?
 Do you qualify for Veteran’s Aid and Attendance?
 Will you need to apply for Medicaid in the future?
 How long will you be able to pay out of pocket before depleting your assets?
 Take the time to meet with a qualified elder law attorney who can advise you on estate and financial planning, making sure you have the appropriate documents in place to preserve your legacy and pay for the care you need.

-Take the time to explore the facilities that are most appealing to you – can you afford them?
+Take the time to explore the senior living homes that are most appealing to you – can you afford them?
 Do they offer the services and amenities important to you?
-Are they able to care for you through end of life or will you have to move again?
-While no one has a crystal ball as to their needs beyond today, think about what your end of life goals are and if they can be supported in the facility you choose.
+Are they able to care for you through end of life, or will you have to move again?
+While no one has a crystal ball as to their needs beyond today, think about what your end-of-life goals are and if they can be supported in the senior living home you choose.

 Whether you are planning a move to senior living in the future or need to do so more immediately, we can help.
 Need help getting started?
 Call Simplifying Senior Living today at 321-327-2917.